Elizabeth

 Well, almost everybody.

-Compromising and paying attention to how other people are feeling can be hard for any kid, but especially for kids on the autism spectrum.
-Samatha Cotterill's third book in the Little Senses series provides gentle guidance along with adorable illustrations to help every kid navigate the twists and turns of friendship and working together.
+Compromising and paying attention to how other people are feeling can be challenging for any kid, but especially for kids on the autism spectrum.
+Samatha Cotterill's third book in the Little Senses series provides gentle guidance and adorable illustrations to help kids navigate the twists and turns of friendship and working together.

 Clifford loves to help Emily Elizabeth, but his big red paws break eggs instead of painting them.
 Luckily, Clifford helps Emily another way -- in her dreams!
-A bucket of Easter-egg dye creates the most colorful Clifford adventure yet, and gets Emily ready for an unforgettable holiday.
+A bucket of Easter egg dye creates the most colorful Clifford adventure yet and prepares Emily for an unforgettable holiday.